 Our senior students enjoy many opportunities to enhance their speaking and listening skills, in both formal and informal situations.
 Taking the microphone at Assembly, conducting school tours for new families and thanking guest presenters to name a few.

 In literacy classes, our Year 5-6 students continue to work in groups or independently, focussing on both fiction and non-fiction tasks.
 There is a greater use of ‘real life’ texts such as internet and newspaper articles.
-A stronger emphasis is placed on developing children’s understanding of text and genre at a deeper level, through higher order questioning and greater vocabulary development in both reading and writing.
+A stronger emphasis is placed on developing children’s understanding of text and genre at a deeper level, through higher-order questioning and greater vocabulary development in both reading and writing.

 The program provides frequent opportunities for the children to continue writing in a number of the different genres, using the skills they have been developing and then expanding them further.
 There is a focus on children being able to express their own views or research a particular topic to support their writing with known facts.
-They have the opportunity to present their work in a number of ways, using the computer or their neatest Victorian cursive script handwriting.

 Literacy Assistance Program.

-A Literacy Assistance Program is implemented daily by our Education Support staff who offer an intervention program designed for children in the junior school who may need some extra help with their literacy development.
+A Literacy Assistance Program is implemented daily by our Education Support staff who offer an intervention program designed for children in the school who may need some extra help with their literacy development.